pipeeeeees/waze-voicepack-links/README.md

 - If you know of a voicepack that is not in any of the list(s) above, please open a new Issue using the `Issues` tab above and selecting the `New issue` button and I will get back to you shortly.
 - If you have `mp3` files for a voice you want to turn into a link, please open a new Issue using the `Issues` tab above and selecting the `New issue` button and I will get back to you shortly.
 - Most of the links currently in the `Waze Official Voice List` have been generated by me including long-lost voice packs and new links that preserve more audio quality.
 I do not intend on sharing a "how to" on my process just in case Waze disapproves of this behavior; I only intend on providing this service for the Waze community.
 If anyone at Waze/Google is reading this and wants to hire me, pls do
-- If you'd like to donate me a cup of coffee, I would much appreciate it: `Venmo` [@pipeeeeees](https://account.venmo.com/u/pipeeeeees) ☕
+- Creating packs takes a non-trivial amount of time; a coffee would be much appreciated: `Venmo` [@pipeeeeees](https://account.venmo.com/u/pipeeeeees) ☕

 ## Debugging
 Some users on Android devices (specifically Android 13, but could be others as well) are reporting that only the default voice plays for their custom voicepacks.
 To resolve this, many have found changing the default voice for each custom voicepack does the trick.
 To do this, go to the Waze App > Tap on the white button with three lines in the top left corner > `Settings` > `Voice & Sound` > `Waze voice` > Tap `i` on the custom voice pack that will not play > Scroll to the bottom and change `Default voice` to something different.
 Credits to reddit user u/Canadoc for finding this temporary fix.
 The link to the comment thread can be found [here](https://www.reddit.com/r/waze/comments/122wwx7/comment/jdu25jx/?utm_source=share&utm_medium=web2x&context=3).